Propaganda in Fascist Italy: Democracy

 Democracy and liberalism were pronounced moribund, with praise cited that Fascism received everywhere and claims that the workers of North America wished they had a Mussolini.
-He demonstrated the inherent superiority of autocratic regimes to democracies by fixing problems to which liberalism had no answer.
 In 1934, Mussolini declared both democracy and liberalism dead.
 Bourgeois culture and morality were seen as integral parts of liberalism and were thus attacked.
 The bourgeoisie supposedly valued utilitarianism, materialism, well-being and maintaining the status quo instead of the fascist virtues of dynamism, courage, discipline and self-sacrifice.
 An anti-bourgeois exhibition was opened on 29 November 1937.
 It denounced "typical aspects of bourgeois mentality" and ridiculed gestures and customs such as handshakes, suits, top hats and afternoon tea, all to which fascism was to provide its own replacements, such as the Roman salute.
 Even the Gregorian calendar was deemed as being bourgeois; in the Era Fascista, the year began on October 29, the day after the anniversary of the March on Rome, and the years were to be counted from 1922 by using Roman numerals.

 The Nazi rise to power was used as Germany's imitating Italy, which would soon be followed by other nations.

 The attack on Ethiopia was framed as Italy's vigour and idealism easily crushing the decadent, bloodless and cowardly democracies, especially as they supported barbarians over the "mother of civilizations".